ShaozheKe/blog_for_my_3years/content/posts/first.md

 Sometimes I ask myself: when will I be able to say that I “understand” optimization?
 Honestly, I don’t dare make such a claim.
 All I hope is that one day, I can say: “I understand a little bit of it.”

 That lack of formal training is still something I must work hard to overcome.
 But at least now, I know what I want.
-I want to do theoretical optimization.
+I want to do optimization and analysis.
 That said, I don’t reject applications—real-world problems can be incredibly inspiring too.

 This journey has been a lonely one.
 I’m not in the math department, and I don’t have many peers who share my interests in optimization.
 But I want to stay on this path.
 I’ve come too close to mathematics to walk away now.